What is an Environmental Assessment?

 The One River Master Plan approach integrates multiple river-based projects to ensure that issues affecting each project will be fully considered in the evaluation of alternatives for other projects; while also taking financial advantage of overlapping study requirements.
 It began with the Springbank Dam in Stage 1, where any recommendation would have direct influence on other river-base projects.
 An endorsed preferred option for the Dam, a free-flowing river, has now been established after undergoing numerous public participation, First Nations, stakeholder consultation, committee, and City Council meetings.

-With the preferred option for Sprinkbank Dam endorsed, work moves into Stage 2.
+With the preferred option for Sprinkbank Dam endorsed, work moved into Stage 2.
 Over the next few months, we'll be seeking your input on three streams of river-based projects:

 - River Management Options - define plans for shoreline remediation, access points, look outs, and other features